peterkuma/ds-format/docs/_includes/cmds.md

 Set data of a variable `temperature` to an array of 16.0, 18.0, 21.0 in `dataset.nc` and save the output in `output.nc`.

 ```
-$ ds set temperature { 16.
+$ ds set temperature none { 16.
 18. 21. } dataset.nc output.nc
 ```

-Set a dimension of a  variable `temperature` to time, data to an array of 16.0, 18.0, 21.0, its attributes `long_name` to "temperature" and `units` to "celsius" in `dataset.nc` and save the output in `output.nc`.
+Set a dimension of a  variable `temperature` to time, data to an array of 16.0, 18.0, 21.0, its attribute `long_name` to "temperature" and `units` to "celsius" in `dataset.nc` and save the output in `output.nc`.

 ```
 $ ds set temperature time { 16.
 18. 21. } long_name: temperature units: celsius dataset.nc output.nc